Leather or Fabric? Which Chair Raiser Is Best For You?

 Fabric is normally cheaper than leather, so if you have a smaller budget, a fabric riser recliner would be better for you than a leather chair raiser.
 This means you are able to choose cheaper fabrics for your riser recliner to keep the cost down.

-Fabric doesn’t scratch as easily as leather does, so if you have pets that like to scratch (like Felix below) a fabric chair raiser may be the better choice for you.
+Fabric doesn’t scratch as easily as leather does, so if you have pets that like to scratch a fabric chair raiser may be the better choice for you.
+If you have cats or larger dogs, for example, the leather on your riser recliner chair could become torn if they jumped up and dug their claws in.

 If you suffer from allergies, fabric tends to absorb more dust mites, pet hair and other allergens more so than leather does.
 So if you are an allergy sufferer, we’d recommend choosing a leather chair raiser.